sam701/awscredx/README.md

 ## Features

 ### Shows assumed profile with "expires in" in shell prompt
-* Fancy colorful profile name in your prompt.
+* Fancy colorful profile name in your prompt with remaining time until expiration.
 * Support for `bash`, `zsh` and `fish`.

 ![prompt](./doc/prompt.png)